 ADLER: But Gondor says this is a larger political battle that has to go to the legislature.

 GONDOR: My tuition needs to be going back into the SUNY system and into the campus that I'm going to.

 ADLER: In New York State and a few other states, the state takes the tuition.
 Nancy Zimpher, the chancellor of the entire 64-campus SUNY system, says tuition is paid to the state, but it's the legislature that decides how much of it goes to each campus.

-Ms. NANCY ZIMPHER (Chancellor, SUNY): They re-appropriate it to us, and in the last session, only gave us 10 percent back.
+NANCY ZIMPHER: They re-appropriate it to us, and in the last session, only gave us 10 percent back.
 That, to me, sounds like a tax on people who are seeking to better themselves by higher education.

 ADLER: Freshman Jessica Stapf won an appeal, met with tons of advisers and will finish her French requirements by 2012.

-Ms. JESSICA STAPF (Freshman, SUNY Albany): My dreams mean more than anything else.
+JESSICA STAPF: My dreams mean more than anything else.
 I'm not going to let them stop me.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.